lizmat/raku-all-modules/jnthn/p6-concurrent-progress/README.md

 6: just create a `Supplier`, use it to emit progress reports, and have things wishing to receive progress reports tap the `Supply`.
 That's exactly what this module does on this inside; it just saves some boilerplate and helps get a little more intent into the code.
-It is intended for cases where "N out of M" style progress reports are desired, where N reaching M indicates completion.
+It is best suited to cases where "N out of M"-style progress reports are desired, where N reaching M indicates completion.
+However, it may be used in cases where there is no target also.

 ## Synopsis

 In the operation that should report progress, take `Concurrent::Progress` as a parameter (usually optional) and use it.
-Note that if no instance is passed, then the method calls silently do nothing.
+If no instance is passed, then the method calls will be made on the type object, and will silently do nothing.

     sub some-async-operation(Concurrent::Progress :$progress) {
         start {